Ravi Bapna

 Bapna is a member of several professional societies and organizations, including the Information Systems Society, where he was elected as president for 2013-2015.
 He also serves as a Senior Editor for Information Systems Research.

 Education

-Bapna received his Bachelor of Commerce degree from the University of Calcutta in 1989, and a bachelor’s degree in Computer Engineering from the University of Mangalore in 1993.
+Bapna received his Bachelor of Commerce degree from the University of Calcutta in 1989, and a bachelor’s degree in Computer Engineering from the Manipal Institute of Technology in 1993.
 He then moved to the United States, earning his Doctoral Degree in Information Systems from the University of Connecticut in 1999.

 Career

 Following his doctoral degree, Bapna started his career as an assistant professor at the University of Texas at Dallas in 1999.
 In the following year, he held appointment at Northeastern University as an assistant professor.
 In 2001, he joined the University of Connecticut as an assistant professor, and became an associate professor and Ackerman Scholar in 2004.
 From 2006 till 2008, he was appointed by the Indian School of Business as an associate professor of information systems.
 He then held appointment at the University of Minnesota, Twin Cities, as a tenured associate professor till 2010, and as Board of Overseers (Full) Professor till 2015.

 During his tenure at the University of Minnesota, Bapna also held several administrative appointments.
 He served as a Department Chair for Information and Decision Science till 2015, as Program Director for MS-Business Analytics Program till 2017, and became an Academic Director of Carlson Analytics Lab, and Curtis L. Carlson Chair in Business Analytics and Information Systems in 2015, an Associate Dean for Executive Education in 2017, and Academic Director for Analytics for Good Institute in 2020.
 From 2012 to 2016, he was the founding academic co-director (with Professor Joe Konstan) of University of Minnesota's Social Media and Business Analytics Collaborative (SOBACO).

 In 2021, Bapna was appointed as Area Leader of the Information Systems area at the Indian School of Business with the role of providing academic leadership and counsel to the ISB Dean Madan Pilutla.